vishvAsa/AgamaH/AryaH/hinduism/branches/shAktaH/yoginIhRdayam/padoux-jeanty/2_encounter_in_the_mantra.md

 All the forms we have just seen taken over by her as the *vidyā* —as mistress of the *gaṇas* , and so on—she also assumes when in the form of the *cakra* .

-The Dītells which parts of the *śrīcakra* are to be associated with the diff erent aspects \( *gaṇas* , planets, constellations, etc.\) quoted in stanzas 57–66:
+The Dī tells which parts of the *śrīcakra* are to be associated with the diff erent aspects \( *gaṇas* , planets, constellations, etc.\) quoted in stanzas 57–66:

 \[All the aspects just\] described as in the body of the Goddess \[are to be found\] in the same way in the body of the spiritual master, and, through his grace, the disciple will also shine in this form. //67b–68a//